rajaryandew/notes-app/README.md

 - User hits the frontend — a clean UI built with Tailwind + Next.js layouts
 - Next.js App Router handles pages and server-side logic seamlessly
-- API routes connect to a PostgreSQL database using Prisma
+- Server actions connect to a PostgreSQL database using Prisma
 - Auth is JWT-based: password hashing via bcrypt, token verification in middleware
 - Notes are created, edited, or deleted from the PostgreSQL DB with real-time feedback